 James Stewart Polshek

-James Stewart Polshek (b.
-February 11, 1930) has lived in Greenwich Village since 1955, and his career as an architect has included buildings across the globe.
+James Stewart Polshek (February 11, 1930–September 9, 2022) has lived in Greenwich Village since 1955, and his career as an architect has included buildings across the globe.
 His work in Greenwich Village has focused on complementing the neighborhood’s historic architecture, scale, and character.
 Notably, he designed the Washington Court apartments, completed in 1985.
 He was also involved in projects for other Village landmarks such as the renovation of the Grace Church School.
-Polshek was Dean of Columbia University’s Graduate School of Architecture, Planning, and Preservation from 1972–1987.
+Polshek was Dean of Columbia University’s Graduate School of Architecture, Planning, and Preservation from 1972 to 1987.
 He also created and founded Architects and Planners for Social Responsibility, which works for peace, environmental protection, ecological building, social justice, and the development of healthy communities.